Lumi-supercomputer/Getting_Started_with_AI_workshop/05_Running_containers_on_LUMI/README.md

 ## Examples

 - **Building a container using SingularityCE+proot**: The [build_ubuntu_tree.sh](examples/build_ubuntu_tree.sh) script may be used to build the container `ubuntu_tree.sif` defined in the Singularity definition file [ubutnu_tree.def](examples/ubuntu_tree.def).
-This new container is simply the latest Ubuntu 22.04 Docker Hub image with the `tree` package installed using the Ubuntu Apt package manager.
-Note that you only need to load the `systools` module on LUMI to have Singularity automatically pick up `proot` from it to do an unpriviledged build on LUMI, i.e. no need for `root`, `sudo`, `--fakeroot`, etc.
+This new container is simply the latest Ubuntu 26.04 Docker Hub image with the `tree` package installed using the Ubuntu Apt package manager.
+Note that you only need to load the `systools` module on LUMI to have Singularity automatically pick up `proot` from it to do an unpriviledged build on LUMI, i.e. no need for `root`, `sudo`, `--fakeroot`, etc. Furthermore, note that if you try to use a container with a different `GLIBC` library than proot expects/needs you will get an error ( `/lib/x86_64-linux-gnu/libc.so.6: version GLIBC_2.38 not found `).
+This will, for example, happen on LUMI with an Ubuntu 22.04 container.
 - **Showing the top directory trees on LUMI and in an Ubuntu container**: The [print_directory_trees.sh](examples/print_directory_trees.sh) script may be used on LUMI to print:
    1. The `tree -L 1 /` of the `ubuntu_tree.sif` container
    2. The `tree -L 1 /` of LUMI
-   3. The `tree -L 1 /` of `ubuntu_tree.sif` with the `/project/project_465002178` folder from LUMI bind mounted
+   3. The `tree -L 1 /` of `ubuntu_tree.sif` with the `/project/project_465002757` folder from LUMI bind mounted

 ## Hands-on exercises